Turborepo

 Your editor won't use a package's TypeScript version

-tsserver is not able to use different Typescript versions for different packages in your code editor.
+tsserver is not able to use different TypeScript versions for different packages in your code editor.
 Instead, it will discover a specific version and use that everywhere.

 This can result in differences between the linting errors that show in your editor and when you run tsc scripts to check types.
 If this is an issue for you, consider keeping the TypeScript dependency on the same version.